 Myra Biblowit: We lost Evelyn in 2011, and I do what I do in her memory and in her honor.
 BCRF is her legacy and I work hard to make sure that we are the gold standard.
 Our work stands as a tribute to her vision.
 Today we are the largest global funder of breast cancer research.
 We are the most highly rated breast cancer organization in the country.
 Evelyn had such vision and clairvoyance, breast cancer was in the closet when we started and thanks to pioneers like Evelyn breast cancer and women across the globe, it is out there now.

 The dollars that we are investing at BCRF are not only answering questions about breast cancer today but a multiplicity of other cancers as well.
 Evelyn would not have envisioned the relevance that BCRF would have.

 Charity Matters: When do you know you have made a difference?

 Myra Biblowit: Since BCRF was founded there has been a 40% decline in breast cancer deaths worldwide.
-Proof is in the pudding and truly we can tell you that BCRF has had a role in every major break thru breast cancer prevention, diagnosis, treatment and survivorship as well as an advancing knowledge about other metastatic diseases.
+The proof is in the pudding and truly we can tell you that BCRF has had a role in every major break thru breast cancer prevention, diagnosis, treatment, and survivorship as well as an advancing knowledge about other metastatic diseases.

 When Evelyn and I were working together we were mainly talking about diagnosis and treatment.
 We knew then and know even more now that research is THE reason.
 Today that continuum begins with prevention and extends with survivorship.
 The connector is that research is THE reason, it is the glue.